The IEP can help your child qualify for services during transition.

 Make sure the following are all written into the IEP explicitly:

-All diagnoses that your child has (for example, write “autism” and “developmental disability” if they have both)
+All diagnoses that your child has (for example, write “autism” and “intellectual disability” if they have both)

 Detailed descriptions of the challenges they have that might affect their ability to live independently, get a job, or do academic work